Get Help With Your Bill

 Look for other funding

 Fuel Fund: For those who need help with their energy bills and have already used OHEP or are over income for OHEP, Fuel Fund may be another option.
-The Fuel Fund of Maryland assists eligible BGE customers with paying their utility bills after they complete OHEP (the person has received receipt of grants or has been denied for over income).
-The Fuel Fund of Maryland also helps with bulk fuel assistance for the entire state between November 1- March 31 each year.
+The Fuel Fund of Maryland assists eligible BGE customers with paying their utility bills.

-For more information about the Fuel Fund or to apply for help, visit their website to fill out an application or call 410-235-9080 for assistance.
+For more information about the Fuel Fund or to apply for help, visit the Fuel Fund's website to fill out an application or call 410-235-9080 for assistance.

 211: 211MD is a 24/7/365 helpline that provides information and referrals to other financial assistance resources in your area.
 You can contact them in three ways: